SC-Networks/evalanche-soap-api-connector/docs/form.md

 ): bool
 ```

-Removes a attribute option from a form
+Remove an attribute option from a form

 ```